 Geneviève Cadieux: The Humanity of “Barcelone”

 Geneviève Cadieux is one of the most significant and celebrated contemporary Canadian artists working in Quebec today.
-In May 2020, the National Gallery of Canada approached her to commission a work for its exterior façade, marking the first of three commissions of Leading with Women, an initiative that will see works by female artists command the Gallery’s exterior over the next three years.
+In May 2020, the National Gallery of Canada approached her to commission a work for its exterior façade, supported by the Scotiabank Photography Program, marking the first of three commissions of Leading with Women, an initiative that will see works by female artists command the Gallery’s exterior over the next three years.

 The Montreal-based artist, who has strong connections to Ottawa, is keenly interested in the intervention and integration of art in urban spaces through its interaction and impact on passers-by and the resulting association between an artwork and a particular site at a specific moment.
 The remarkable thing about art is how meanings change over time, as audiences, society and our lived experiences inform and affect us.